mohamedazizchebil/DevBuilder/README.md

 ## 📌 Final Notes
 DevBuilder serves as a powerful tool for backend automation.
 Its microservices architecture ensures clean separation of concerns and scalability.
 Ideal for teams, bootstrappers, and anyone looking to rapidly prototype reliable backends.

-Contributions are welcome.
-Fork the repo and customize your own builder!

 © 2025 DevBuilder Project